Rights and permissions

 If you are reproducing images from a non-Open Access licence source, please state so as follows: “This image is not published under the terms of the CC-BY licence of this article.
 For permission to reuse, please see [Author et al., 2016]”.

-Please contact the original publisher if you have any question about their licence terms, noting that all BiO articles are published under the CC-BY licence.
-Even if you are also the author of the original work, it cannot be assumed that you have the right to reuse the material in BiO without permission.
+Please contact the original publisher if you have any question about their licence terms, noting that all DMM articles are published under the CC-BY licence.
+Even if you are also the author of the original work, it cannot be assumed that you have the right to reuse the material in DMM without permission.

-Please do not use any material in a BiO article that you do not have written permission to reuse or adapt, and always attribute the original source.
+Please do not use any material in a DMM article that you do not have written permission to reuse or adapt, and always attribute the original source.

-Authors of invited review-type articles should discuss potential permissions issues with editorial team by contacting the Editorial Office.
+Authors of invited review-type articles should discuss potential permissions issues with the inviting Editor.

 The Company of Biologists' websites